sceners/reverse-engineers-dream-matrix-math/.github/README.md

 # reverse-engineers-dream-matrix-math

-MatrixMath delphi library to performs common matrix arithmatic
+MatrixMath delphi library to performs common matrix arithmatic.

 #### Written in May 2011.